Hackerifyouwant/IIM_Judge/README.md

-# Test from the server file
+# Test for master log